-Overview
+A. Overview

 All AoA documents must be prepared in accordance with professional and ethical standards, as well as generally accepted standards of good taste.
 They must be appropriate for dissemination by this agency, and must undergo appropriate review and approval prior to release.
+At AoA, the quality assurance process begins at the inception of the information development process.
 AoA efforts to ensure and maximize information quality begin at the preparation stage, and continue through the review and approval stages.
 Existing AoA policies developed in concert with Federal computer security laws provide appropriate security safeguards to ensure integrity of AoA documents, i.e., ensure that the information is protected from unauthorized access, revision, corruption, or falsification.